s-savoia/MICsGroup/README.md

 MICsGroup
 =========

-An ASP.NET-based website for MICs Group Hospitals
+An ASP.NET-based website for MICs Group Hospitals.